MitchelCardona28/prueba-tecnica-Brandon/README.md

 This project was implemented using the next tools or libraries:

-- NestJs, TypeORM, MySQL and Docker.
+- NestJs, TypeORM, MySQL, Docker and NPM.

 ## Running the project